|Funding Program:||Investment Road and Rail Program

 The estimated cost of the project is $4 million.
 The Australian Government is contributing $3 million and the Victorian Government $1 million.

-The project commenced on 16 September 2014 and is expected to be completed in mid 2017.
+The project commenced on 16 September 2014 and is expected to be completed by the end of 2018.

 Disclaimer: The material contained in this site is made available